 How does climate affect wildfire?

 As usual, most wildfires in recent years have occurred out West.
-Idaho saw the largest area burn in 2012 with 1.7 million acres, followed by Oregon (1.3 million), Montana (1.2 million) and California (870,000).
-The 2012 fire season burned the third-highest acreage in U.S. history, trailing only 2006 and 2007, an outcome that's not surprising in the context of climate.
-2012 was also the warmest year for the contiguous U.S. in 117 years of record-keeping, and nearly two-thirds of the country was experiencing moderate-to-exceptional drought by late summer.
+Alaska saw the largest area burn in 2015 with 5.1 million acres, followed by Washington (1.1 million), California (893,000) and Idaho (804,000).
+The 2015 fire season burned the highest acreage in U.S. history, an outcome that's not surprising in context of climate.
+2015 was also the warmest year in 135 years of record-keeping, something that happens a lot lately.

 Despite much higher rainfall, though, the East Coast is far from fireproof.
 South Carolina had its worst wildfire in 30 years in April 2009, forcing thousands to evacuate at the height of Myrtle Beach's spring tourist season.
 Georgia's Okefenokee Swamp burned for four months in 2007, sending thick smoke 250 miles north to Atlanta.
 And New Jersey's Pine Barrens — an eccentric ecosystem with orchids, carnivorous plants and rare pygmy pines — contains some of the densest wildfire fuels in the country, equivalent to more than 1,300 gallons of gasoline per acre in some places.

-Longer and larger droughts are forecast as the climate heats up, which will in turn feed bigger wildfires all across the country.
+Longer and larger droughts are forecast as the climate heats up, which will in turn feed bigger wildfires.
 Even now, delayed snowfall and early snowmelt in the Sierra Nevada is straining one of the West's main watersheds, and overall U.S. precipitation is down 10 percent since 1966.
-Many also blame the spread of pine beetles — which are rapidly turning swaths of forest into firewood — on rising temperatures.
+Many also blame the spread of pine beetles — which are rapidly turning swaths of forest into firewood — on rising temperatures, although research suggests this may affect fire intensity more than total area burned.

 "The primary driver is climate change, the fact that we're seeing warmer years and more droughts," Ochoa says.
 "That means fuels are drier, a greater amount of insect damage and earlier snowmelt."